Christopher T. Middlebrook

 - MS, Applied Optics, Rose Hulman Institute of Technology

 - BS, Electrical Engineering, Michigan Technological University

-Christopher T. Middlebrook is an assistant professor of electrical engineering at Michigan Tech.
+Christopher T. Middlebrook is a professor of electrical engineering at Michigan Tech.
 Middlebrook is a member of the IEEE, OSA, and SPIE.
 He was also an electrical engineer with the Electro-optics Division, NAVSEA Crane, where he served as a research test and development engineer from 1999 to 2003.
 Middlebrook performed his undergraduate work at Michigan Tech, graduating in 1999 with a BS in Electrical Engineering.
 He performed graduate research work on the design and implementation of a laser rangefinder/designator beam metrology system for beam characteristic analysis through environmental and atmospheric conditions at Rose Hulman Institute of Technology, completing an MS in Optical Engineering in 2003.
 Middlebrook then entered the graduate program at the Center for Research in Education in Optics and Lasers (CREOL) at the University of Central Florida, where his research was primarily focused on infrared systems.
 He ultimately completed a dissertation on an antenna-coupled microbolometer phased infrared imager and received his PhD in Optics from UCF in 2007.